-Graduate School Holistic Admissions Workshops
+Graduate School Holistic Admissions Workshops and Resources

 - Bioengineering Faculty Handout: Introduction to Holistic Admissions

 - November 8, 2017 Holistic Admissions Workshop Slides

 Reactions to the November 8, 2017 Holistic Admissions Workshop:

 - “I learned there are other departments doing/considering holistic application review.”